addstar34/addstar34.github.io/_posts/2016-07-29-ubuntu-dev-environment-setup.md

 Remember to create your projects in /media/sf_[ShareName] so you can always access them without having to power up the virtual box.

+## Enable Symlinks
+You might run into some errors about 'erofs read-only file system symlink' when using shared folders and downloading some npm packages.
+For example I ran into this issue when downloading react to a shared project folder.
+To fix this you need to run the following on your shared folder
+`VBboxManage setextradata "[VM Name]" VBoxInternal2/SharedFoldersEnableSymlinksCreate/[sharename] 1`
+note this is 1 line to execute, replace [VM Name] and [sharename].
+For example on windows I opened command and ran
+'"C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" setextradata "ubuntu1604" VBoxInternal2/SharedFoldersEnableSymlinksCreate/dev 1'

 ## Git
 Install Git
 `sudo apt-get install git`